 More serious infections, such as those in people with HIV/AIDS or in the elderly, may require hospitalization, especially if there are complications, such as sepsis.
 For more information on treatment, refer to treatment of bladder infections....more »

 People who are young or middle-aged are often diagnosed and treated quickly with a bladder infection.
 This is because the symptoms are often so painful and/or inconvenient that they seek prompt medical care.

 However, in the elderly population, symptoms of a bladder infection can be easily overlooked, delaying a diagnosis.
-Elderly people with a bladder ...more misdiagnosis »
+Elderly people with a bladder infection are ...more misdiagnosis »